k-sanchxz/RTOS-Embedded-Audio/README.md

 ---
 ## Required Local Setup (Important)

-The runtime directory is not in the repo and has to be created locally
+The runtime directory and FIFO are not tracked by Git and they have to be added locally before running the system

 ---
-Create the Runtime FIFO Directory
+Create the Runtime FIFO Directory:
 This is a virtual UART used by the embedded device: mkdir runtime mkfifo runtime/audio_in.fifo chmod 666 runtime/audio_in.fifo

+Update the FIFO Path in the firmware: open src/device_firmware/ipc_config.h update this line:
+    constexpr const char* AUDIO_IN_FIFO_PATH =
+    "/home/YOUR_USERNAME/RTOS-Embedded-Audio/runtime/audio_in.fifo";
+  If this path is incorrec then the firmware will fail to open the FIFO which will lead to an error since no audio will be        received.

 Compile the firmware for ARM:
   arm-linux-gnueabihf-g++ src/main.cpp src/device_firmware/*.cpp -o main